 - 1. Employ best management practices with regard to erosion and turbidity control.
 Prior to construction, the construction team should examine all areas of proposed erosion/turbidity control in the field, and make adjustments to the plan specified in the plan control device as warranted by actual field conditions at the time of construction. - 2.
 The contract specifications will prohibit the contractor from dumping oil, fuel, or hazardous wastes in the work area and will require that the contractor adopt safe and sanitary measures for the disposal of solid wastes.
 The contractor will be required to prepare a spill prevention plan. - 3.
 Demolition debris would be transported to a landfill or otherwise disposed of in accordance with Federal, State, and local requirements.
 Concrete or paving materials would be disposed of in accordance with Federal, State, and local requirements. - 4.
-Inform contractor personnel of the potential presence of threatened and endangered species in the project area, the need for precautionary measures and the ESA prohibition on taking listed species. - 5.
+Inform contractor personnel of the potential presence of threatened and endangered species in the project area, the need for precautionary measures and the ESA prohibition on taking listed species.
+A wildlife observer/monitor will be required to be present during all construction. - 5.
 Incorporate any commitments required by the appropriate regulatory agencies identified during the NEPA and ESA process. - 6.
 The contractor will prepare an environmental protection plan for listed species onsite. - 7.
 Construction activities will avoid impacting existing tree islands.

-4.22 COMPLIANCE WITH ENVIRONMENTAL REQUIREMENTS
+4.23 COMPLIANCE WITH ENVIRONMENTAL REQUIREMENTS

-4.22.1 NATIONAL ENVIRONMENTAL POLICY ACT OF 1969
+4.23.1 NATIONAL ENVIRONMENTAL POLICY ACT OF 1969

 Environmental information on the project has been compiled and this EA has been prepared in compliance with NEPA.
-Full compliance with the Act will be achieved with the coordination of this EA.
+Full compliance with the Act was achieved when public and agency coordination was completed on April 12, 2016.

-4.22.2 ENDANGERED SPECIES ACT OF 1973, SECTION 7
+4.23.2 ENDANGERED SPECIES ACT OF 1973, SECTION 7